giuliodondi/kOS-Shuttle_OPS1/README.md

 - Anything in the payload bay
 - Tail parachute

-In addition, set Action Group 1 so that it activates the Fuel Cells .
-AG1 will be triggered right after liftoff so you may place anything else you might want here

 ### Don't forget to set the FAR control surface settings as required by the Entry script README.

 Finally, right-click on the SSMEs and then open up the Real Fuels GUI.
 Make sure you are selecting an appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png) if you want to select the version accurately).
-Make sure you select the same version for all three SSMEs.
+**Make sure you select the same version for all three SSMEs.**
-Whatever version you choose write down the following numbers:
-- Vacuum Thrust in kN
-- Vacuum ISP
-- Mass flow as the sum of LH2 and LO2 usage in kg per second.

-Write down the numbers for a single SSME and not the sum of all three.
+IF you don't use SpaceShuttleSystem parts, or if you mismatch SSME versions, the script should detect this and break during vehicle initialisation.
+This is intended and meant to signal to you that something is wrong.

-## kOS configuration files
+## kOS configuration file

-The mission parameters are specified in the main launch script **shuttle.ks**.
+The mission parameters are specified in the main launch script **shuttle.ks** or **shuttle3a.ks**.
 It contains variable definitions for:
-- the name of the vessel config file to be used, it must exist in the UPFG_OPS1/VESSELS/ folder
 - a "target_orbit" structure describing the shape of the desired orbit.
 Apoapsis, periapsis and cutoff altitude are standard for a Shuttle launch and shouldn't be changed.
 Only change the inclination to whatever you desire (read more about this later on).
+- a variable *engine_failure_time* which you can uncomment to trigger an automatic engine failure at the specified time.
+More on aborts later on.
-- a TAL_site definition, which must match some landing site defined in the **landing_sites.ks** file in the Entry script source or the script will not run
+- a TAL_site variable, which must match the name of some landing site defined in the **landing_sites.ks** file in the Entry script source or the script will not run.
 - a variable to enable telemetry logging in the UPFG_OPS1/LOGS/ folder if you want to plot it with your own means

-Vessel config files can be found under UPFG_OPS1/VESSELS/.
-There are several files that define the main Vehicle struct containing all the vessel information needed for the mission.

-As an example, open up **Discovery.ks** .

-The vehicle structure contains the vessel name, a "stages" key with parameters about the various vehicle configurations and a "SSME" key with data about the engine version you are using.
-You must first check that the engine data is correct (The files provided are configured for RS-25D) or update it if required.
-I advise to make a separate vessel configuration file for different engine variants.

-The Space Shuttle is regarded as a two-stage vehicle but this program treats it as a three-stage vehicle:
-- Time-limited SRB phase until separation
-- Constant-thrust SSME phase until 3G acceleration is reached
-- G-limited SSME phase, throttling down continuously to keep around 3G acceleration

-However, you only need to provide a few configuration parameters for two stages, the script will calculate everything else:
-- "m_initial" for the first stage corresponds to the **fully-fueled vehicle with no payload or launch towers/clamps**
-- "Tstage" for stage 1 is the trigger for SRB separation and should be adjusted so that the SRB are jettisoned when their TWR is below 1.
-IF the RO configs ever change, this value should also be updated.
-- "m_final" for stage1 and "m_initial" for stage 2 are placeholder values which you can leave alone, the script will update those measurements
-- "m_final" for stage 2 is the orbiter mass + OMS fuel + empty External Tank, with no payload

-Finally, the vessel config file contains an "events" definition, which is how we tell the script to make certain things happen during launch aside from staging events.
-An event is specified by time (in seconds MET), the type of event and some additional information depending on the type of event.
-Most events are of the "action" type, where the action is specified as a piece of code within brackets {} in the event structure.
-For instance, there is an event to toggle AG1n and the **Discovery - RTLS.ks** and **Discovery - TAL.ks** vessel files provided contain an event to trigger automatically an engine shutdown (more about aborts later on).
+There is no longer any need for a specific vessel configuration file as the script now measures both vehicle mass and SSME parameters automatically. **The script assumes that the Shuttle stack has been assembled properly in the VAB, else it might fail to measure things accurately.**

 # Mission profiles